Barber Conable: Legislative career

 A long-time ally of Richard Nixon, Conable broke with him in disgust after the revelations of the Watergate scandal.
 When the White House released a tape of Nixon instructing his chief of staff H. R. Haldeman to obstruct the FBI investigation, Conable said it was a "smoking gun", a phrase which quickly entered the political folklore.

-In 1980, Conable appeared in Milton Friedman's PBS documentary Free to Choose.
+In 1980, Conable appeared in Milton Friedman's PBS series Free to Choose.

 Conable retired from the House in 1984.

 President of the World Bank

 From 1986 until August 31, 1991, Conable was president of the World Bank.
 His experience as a legislator proved crucial as he persuaded his former colleagues to almost double Congress's appropriations for the bank.

 After the Tiananmen Square protests and massacre, Conable opposed elements of the George H.W.
 Bush administration and Congress which sought to take a more punitive stance toward China.
 In Conable's view, those elements were motivated by the desire to improve their position in the 1992 election by being overly harsh on China.
-Conable's view was that imposing excessive punishment was ill-advised at a time when Deng Xiaoping was struggling with domestic opponents over whether to continue economic reform.
+Conable's view was that imposing excessive punishment was ill-advised at a time when Deng Xiaoping was struggling with domestic opponents over whether to continue the reform and opening up.
 Conable successfully encouraged the World Bank Board of Governors to take an expansive view of humanitarian loans to China, including with regard to environmental loans because of the intrinsic merit of those investments.
 When asked by academic David M. Lampton what Conable was most proud of in his World Bank interaction with China, Conable answered, "We planted a billion trees in China."